cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 ### Access the lab environment

 Your workstation was configured to show a start page which has instructions on how to access the lab and this guide.
-Make sure you use the GUID provided on the front page in all of the following examples.g.
+Make sure you use the GUID provided on the front page in all of the following examples.

 To access the Red Hat CloudForms Management Engine use the URL and credentials below: